Woonters/sir_bot/readme.md

 mkdir audio
 ```

-Edit `prerecordedtable_example.toml` with user id's and audio clips
+Edit `prerecordedtable_example.toml` with user ID's and audio clips
 and then rename it to:
 `prerecordedtable.toml`